openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

-If the name of the parameter is identical to the name of the top-level variable accessible within the body of a function or a method with that a parameter, then within the body of such a function or a method the name of that parameter shadows the name of the top-level variable.
+If the name of the parameter is identical to the name of the top-level variable accessible within the body of a function or a method with that a parameter, then the name of the parameter shadows the name of the top-level variable within the body of that function or method.

 .. code-block:: typescript
    :linenos: